Lepton seesaw model in a modular $A_4$ symmetry: Introduction

-{After constructing the model we perform numerical analysis to find some predictions in neutrino sector imposing experimental constraints.} In our chi square numerical analysis, we concentrate on some specific region at nearby fixed points of modulus $\tau$ that is a new degree of freedom via modular symmetry.
-This fixed points are favored by a flux compactification of Type IIB string theory~\cite{Ishiguro:2020tmo} and we find allowed region at nearby $\tau=\omega$ that reserves a remnant $Z_3$ symmetry, and obtain several predictions such as phases and masses on neutrino sector.

 This paper is organized as follows.
-In Sec. \ref{sec:II}, we review our setup of the modular $A_4$ assignments introducing new particles and explain how to realize our scenario by showing the charged-fermion sector and the neutral fermion sector.
+In Sec. \ref{sec:II}, we review our setup of the modular $A_4$ assignments introducing new particles and explain how to realize our scenario by showing the mass generation mechanisms for charged-fermion sector and the neutral fermion sector.
 In Sec. \ref{sec:III}, we demonstrate chi-square numerical analyses concentrating on fixed points and show what kinds of predictions we obtain.
 Finally, we summarize and conclude in Sec. \ref{sec:IV}.